Skip to content

 Hansen (2008) ICUP tested 7 commercial baits across 72 field sites and found only 55% colony-elimination success in field conditions — versus 95%+ in lab trials 2.

-Read moreThis means 45% of homeowners using best-available DIY products correctly will still need professional escalation.
-The expected total cost of a DIY attempt: $55–$140 (products) + 45% × $1,200 (Year-2 escalation midpoint) = $595–$680 expected total vs. $250–$500 pro one-time 2.
-For confirmed carpenter ant, professional intervention is the EV-positive choice 2.
+Read moreThis means nearly half of homeowners using best-available DIY products correctly will still need professional escalation.
+For confirmed carpenter ant, professional intervention is the sound choice because the escalation scope after a failed DIY attempt exceeds the scope of treating correctly the first time 2.
 Only 10–15% of workers are outside the nest at any time (Illinois DPH) — meaning 85–90% of the colony is never exposed to surface sprays 3.

 Self-Assessment Tool